 Causes of a Failed Embryo Transfer

-- Egg and Embryo Quality.
 Sometimes eggs and embryos that look great on transfer day fail to divide and multiply properly once inside the surrogate’s uterus.
-Most IVF doctors use an Embryo grading system based on factors such as symmetrical cell structure, large inner cell mass, and evidence of as few fractions as possible in the cells to determine the quality of the embryo.
+Most IVF doctors use an embryo grading system based on factors such as symmetrical cell structure, large inner cell mass, and evidence of as few fractions as possible in the cells to determine the quality of the embryo.
 However, even embryos with a high grading may fail to result in a positive pregnancy test.
-Occasionally genetic defects in the developing embryo are also believed to play a part in a failed transfer.
+Occasionally, genetic defects in the developing embryo are also believed to play a part in a failed transfer.

 In most cases the exact cause for a failed transfer will remain unclear.
 However, the success rates of second transfers are generally much higher than those of first transfers.
 Your doctor will work with you and your surrogate to make the changes that are most likely to result in a positive pregnancy on your next cycle.
 Sometimes, in extreme cases, it may be suggested to try changing one or several variables after several failed transfers.
 These variables can include introducing the use of a donor egg, choosing to use a different egg donor, introduction (or change of) a sperm donor, or a new surrogate.